seth586/guides/FreeNAS/freenas_2_bitcoin.md

 ### Bitcoin Core Install

 Note: We are going to compile bitcoin from source.
-There is a much easier way to install bitcoin (`pkg`), however the current repository build does not include zeromq support, which is required for lnd!
-Plus, we should know how to compile manually, in case the official bitcoin repository or package repositories go rogue.
+There is a much easier way to install bitcoin (`pkg`), however we should know how to compile manually, in case the official bitcoin repository or package repositories go rogue.

 Secure Socket Shell into your freenas server.
 SSH is a way to manage your server remotely over a network.
 When you don’t plug in a monitor & keyboard directly into the server, it’s called a ‘headless’ server.
 The most popular SSH client is called [PuTTY, download it here](https://www.putty.org/).
 Connect to your FreeNAS’ IP address, and log in with your root credentials.